changeworld/azure-docs.pl-pl/articles/azure-stack/user/azure-stack-rest-api-use.md

   **Hasło**

-  Hasło administratora usługi Azure stosu AAD.
+  Hasło administratora usługi Azure Stack w usłudze AAD.

 ### <a name="example"></a>Przykład